rodmax/react-playground/README.md

 ## Current status

-Teh Project is at an early stage.
-It is actively developing...
+The Project is at an alpha stage.
+Some parts are good enough, some in active development

 ### Achieved goals